 Foot Traffic - Is This A Thing?

-Every shop that has opened on the East End has been a serious pioneer because there is no foot traffic down there.
+Every shop that has opened on the East End has been a serious pioneer because there is minimal foot traffic down there.
 Even more so at 1 East Main, as the building is located down a hill with two ways to get there:

-- park in the free municipal lot near Hudson Valley Brewery and walk behind the building, up the path, and to the shops.
+- Park in the free municipal lot near Hudson Valley Brewery and walk behind the building, up the path, and to the shops.

 They did this because they outgrew their original space.
 The result?
 Constantly packed.
 People drove or walked to The Hop to dine or drink.
 No natural foot traffic exists at the end of Main Street.
 Until The Hop came.
 It created the foot traffic as it became a destination.
 Then The Hop abruptly closed, and the foot traffic it created ceased.
 Dogwood is another case in point.
 Located over the Fishkill Creek, Dogwood is almost always busy, and almost always cranking out events to keep people excited about coming (did you go to their Prom?).
-Yet another case in point is Stock Up located on Teller Avenue, definitely off the beaten path, yet has steady customers and busy brunches.
-Stock Up is the second location for Cold Spring based business owners who own Marbled Meat Shop, which itself is in rural Cold Spring and not at all within walking distance of Main Street.
+Yet another case in point is Stock Up located on Teller Avenue, definitely off the beaten path, yet it has steady customers and busy brunches.
+Stock Up is the second location for Cold Spring-based business owners who own Marbled Meat Shop, which itself is in rural Cold Spring on Route 9 - not at all within walking distance of Main Street.

 So.
 Much.
 Enjoy :)